FlorianLemarchand/formation_eavesdropping_denoising/PW1.md

        _Which dimensions are the height, width and number of channels?
 Note that this order is not the same for all libraries!_

+       _Which of the two images has the highest average luminance?
+Which of the two images has the highest color deviation?_

    3. Save/Display the images:

         # Save the patches